mtraeger/artnet-weblight/README.md

 ### Images
 The images can be placed in `/images`.
 Every image has 10 dmx-values where it is visible.
-The images can / should be numbered XX.filetype (e.g. 1.png) for preserving correct order.
+The images can/should be numbered XX.filetype (e.g. 1.png) for preserving correct order.

 Image 0 is empty.
 So you can use 25 images.
 Images are channel 6.